mmaeso/aci-bpa/README.md

 Clone the project to your system and run the following:
 `python3 -m pip install -r requirements.txt`

-After cloning and installing the requirementes, imply run the script using:
+After cloning and installing the requirements, simply run the script using:
 `python3 aci-bpa.py -i <apic ip address> -u <username> `
 or:
 `python3 aci-bpa.py -a <apic hostname> -u <username>`

 You can optionally pass the password as a command line argument using `-p <password>`.

-> **_NOTE:_** If your password has special characters you should encase it in single quotes: ` -p '<password>'`
+> **_NOTE:_** If your password has special characters you should encase it in single quotes ` -p '<password>'`

+Example:

+`python3 aci-bpa.py -a sandboxapicdc.cisco.com -u admin -p '!v3G@!4@Y'`

 ## Output